The M&G’s new health journalism centre is ready to make its mark, scrutinise and inform.

 Joy Whittaker put forward the isiZulu name Ekuphileni, which means “place of health”, and Edward Malatji from Kempton Park came up with Maphelo-a-batho which is Sesotho for “health of the people”.

 M&G Health reporters suggested “bhekisisa”.

 We asked Mail & Guardian staff to vote on the names.
 They did not know that the health reporters had come up with “bhekisisa”, which subsequently received the most votes.

-WInner of an M&G subsciption
+Winner of an M&G subscription

 We had committed to awarding the person with the winning suggestion with an M&G digital subscription for a year.
 But, as there wasn’t a winner, we had to come up with another plan.

 We’ve asked the four people with the most original suggestions to write a 200-word letter in which they share their ideas on what the M&G Health Journalism Centre should be doing.
 These letters will be published in next week’s edition.
 We will ask you, the readers, to vote for the best letter and the person you select will win the M&G subscription.